STOIE/recipes/other/seasoning/README.md

 Cleaning:

 1. Add cheap salt to the pan, scrub with a wooden spoon and/or firm brush and then wash in warm (not hot) water, NO SOAP and wipe down with clean paper towel.
-1. Place back onto the stove and heat until all moisture is gone, then adding a tablespoon of flax-seed oil rubbed in quickly with paper towel, brought to smoke point and then removed from heat to cool before putting away.
+1. Place back onto the stove and heat until all moisture is gone, then adding a light coating of flax-seed oil rubbed into the inside of the pan quickly with paper towel, brought to smoke point and then removed from heat and let cool before putting away.